Choosing Clear or Clever Copy For Your Website

 It’s a misconception that a “clear” copy has to be boring, and “clever” copy has to be off-the-wall hilarious, creative, or whatever.

-Clear doesn’t exclude clever; cleverness doesn’t have to exclude clarity.
+Clear doesn’t exclude cleverness; cleverness doesn’t have to exclude clarity.
 They can work together throughout the copy on your website!

 The chances are that if your copy makes your target audience smile, you’re more likely to be remembered.
 And in a sea of Google search results, being memorable is a very good thing.